 Does It Matter Who Files For Divorce First In Ohio?

-In Ohio, it does not matter which party files first.
-The process is the same through the courts, meaning that each party will have ultimately an opportunity to present their case on temporary orders.
-If you file first, you’re in the court first, but they will not issue a temporary order generally without the input from the other side.
-Both parties will file their documents, their affidavits, the things that are required by the Ohio Supreme Court and the local court.
-The court will then have a temporary orders process.
-There is a filing fee associated with filing first that’s generally greater than the person responding, usually 3 to $500.
-So it may be a disadvantage if money is tight in order to file first.
-The temporary orders are really the linchpin of how the process is going to go and that’s really the concept of how we’re going to interact with each other.
+There is a filing fee for filing first, which is generally greater than the fee for responding, usually $ 3 to $500.
+So it may be a disadvantage to file first when money is tight.
+The temporary orders are really the linchpin of how the process is going to go, and that’s really the concept of how we’re going to interact with each other.
 See the children support the children through the process.
 So there is really no advantage to filing first.

-If you need to hire a family lawyer for your divorce, give us a call today.
+If you need to hire a family lawyer for your divorce, give us a call today at 937-339-0511.

-How to Settle the Terms of Your Divorce in Troy Ohio
+How to Settle the Terms of Your Divorce in Troy, Ohio

 Attend Mediation